sankdev0/xml-handler/README.txt

 -p is the target package for generated class files, the argument is the dir containing the XML schemas.

+4. See the ModifyMarshalDemo.java demo-program that shows how to unmarshal and marshal xml-files.

-4. Develop the client program that unmarshal, modify and marshal data to XML files.
+5. Develop the client program that unmarshal, modify and marshal data to XML files.